seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 Of our proceedings kept her far from hence:
 This absence of your mother's draws a curtain,
 That shows the ignorant a kind of fear
-Before not dreamt of….
+Before not dreamt of. ...

 **HOTSPUR**
-…You strain too far.
+...
+You strain too far.
 I rather of her absence make this use:
 It lends a lustre and more great opinion,
 A larger dare to our great enterprise,